Secure Data Protection

 While data breaches caused by a partner are not as numerous as those deployed by outside attackers, it’s worth exploring and understanding a third party’s cybersecurity standing before using their tools or doing business with them.
 Especially since breaches caused by partners can bring about more damage to the victim organization.

-To do this, you can send a third-party partner questionnaires on cybersecurity, determine a set of compliance requirements for your business that third parties must adhere to, and have a general understanding of the risks that come from working with third parties.
+To do this, you can send a third-party partner questionnaire on cybersecurity, determine a set of compliance requirements for your business that third parties must adhere to, and have a general understanding of the risks that come from working with third parties.

-Sometimes the numbers will help you tell the story of your cybersecurity risks.
+Sometimes the numbers will help you truly understand your cybersecurity risks and vulnerabilities.
 Monitoring the right metrics can clearly show you where you are most vulnerable.
-Here are a few of key cybersecurity metrics to track:
+This is also why it can be so beneficial to have a team of cybersecurity professionals working with 24/7 monitoring technology.

 The MTTR is a direct measurement of how long some business-critical systems remain offline due to an attack.
 There are additional statistics set inside the breach response timeline such as mean time to repair (MTTR), mean time between failures (MTBF), mean time to failure (MTTF), mean time to restoration (MTRS), and mean time between system incidents (MTBSI).